Waterways and lock closures

 - Helpful link: Environment Agency

-- Due to a public holiday on May 1st and November 1st, locks will be closed which may restrict how far you can cruise on this day.
+- Due to public holidays on 1 May and 1 November, locks will be closed, which may restrict how far you can cruise on those days.

 - There are no current restrictions.